gengruizhang/cabinet/README.md

 Please refer to the paper for a more detailed description, including how weights are assigned, how weight schemes are calculated, how weights are dynamically adjusted for optimal performance, and our rigorous proofs of safety and liveness.

+## Run Cabinet

+### Compile
+1. Make sure dependencies are installed.
+GoLang should have been properly installed with `GOPATH` and `GOROOT`.
+The GoLang version should be at least `go1.17.6`.
+In addition, three external packages were used (check out `go.mod`).

+2. Download the code and go into the cabinet folder.
+3. Build this project by `go build ../cabinet`, run the generated bin file.
+4. Run `./cabinet -h` to check out the parameters.

+### Configuration
+Configuration files are named as `.conf` in the `config` folder.
+The columns are `serverID`, `IP`, and `port numbers`.

+### Run a leader

+### Run a follower

+## Deployment

+* Each server retrieves its IP and port using its serverID from `parameters.go`.
+* To test Cabinet locally, set localhost as the IP and use different port numbers.

 ## Micobenchmark

 Cabinet also proposes a benchmark framework tailored for distributed consensus applications, with a special focus on leader-based consensus algorithms (e.g., the Paxos/Raft family).
 This framework introduces a set of versatile and adaptable interfaces that seamlessly integrate existing benchmarks.
 In this repository, YCSB and TPC-C are integrated into the benchmark framework.